Boris Johnson’s Daily Mail column job was ‘clear breach’ of government rules

 Acoba chairman Lord Pickles said Mr Johnson’s decision to refer his new job to the watchdog just 30 minutes before it was publicly announced was a breach of the ministerial code.

+Under the rules, ministers who leave government must consult Acoba on any jobs they take within two years of leaving government.

+But the current arrangement has been criticised for being too lenient and lacking enforcement power.

-In a letter to Mr Dowden, Lord Pickles said “what action to take in relation to this breach is a matter for the government”.
+In a letter to deputy prime minister Oliver Dowden, Lord Pickles said it was up to the government to take action.

-It comes just weeks after Mr Johnson was found to have repeatedly lied to Parliament.
+The latest rule breach comes just weeks after Mr Johnson was found by a cross-party committee to have repeatedly lied to Parliament.

+Lord Pickles, who is a Conservative peer and former communities secretary, said Mr Johnson’s case was a “further illustration of how out of date” the rules were.

 More follows...